cdev-framework/cdev-website/content/about/_index.md

 {{<break 1>}}
 Cdev is focused on creating a framework and platform that will enable more people to create software solutions to solve problems.
-As digital solutions become more integrated into the core fabric of organizations, we believe that more people should be empowered to participate as creators as opposed to end users of software.
 The rise of public cloud providers and companies providing critical application infrastructure (Twilio, Stripe, etc) has changed the scope and challenges associated with creating software solutions.
 We believe that a platform and framework built to accommodate these changes in the landscape can enable the expansion of people who create software.